ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 **Check-in point:** At this point you should be able to adjust your backlight brightness, albeit tediously, by writing to `/sys/class/backlight/*/brightness` from a root shell.

-### Allow users to modify backlight brightness
+### Allow regular users to modify backlight brightness

 Problem: by default, only root users can write to the backlight's `brightness` file, and it's supremely inconvenient to elevate to root privileges for a task as simple and frequent as adjusting your backlight brightness.

 Solution: as suggested in [ArchWiki: Backlight/ACPI](https://wiki.archlinux.org/title/backlight#ACPI), you can first add backlight-privileged users to the `video` user group, then create a `udev` rule that allows unprivileged users in the `video` group to adjust backlight brightness.

-(The `video` group should exist on your system by default, and is described briefly in [ArchWiki: Users and groups/Pre-systemd groups](https://wiki.archlinux.org/title/users_and_groups#Pre-systemd_groups).
-If words like "permissions", "file ownership", "user group", and `chgrp` sound unfamiliar, take 15 minutes and read through [ArchWiki: Users and groups](https://wiki.archlinux.org/title/users_and_groups).)

 To give regular users backlight permissions...